SachinMNair/WDIO-BS/README.md

 ## Points to be checked.

-- Check whether the website is loading or not before the session ends
+- Check whether the website is loading or not before the session ends <br>
-- If the website loads, check the time it took to load
+- If the website loads, check the time it took to load <br>
 - Check the local console logs to see if there is any timeout error received